CTR-tools/CTR-tools/README.md

 Usage:\
 model_reader.exe C:\example\somefile.lev\
 model_reader.exe C:\example\

-* Import tested in MeshLab, Blender and 3ds Max.\
+* Import tested in MeshLab and Blender.
-* MeshLab is recommended as an intermediate converter.\
+* MeshLab is recommended as an intermediate converter.
 * Also supports ctr files as an input, but only outputs some info.
 * Ply support is temporarily dropped.